 ’Tis manna to the hungry soul, and to the weary, rest.

-This article is an excerpt from The Art of Spiritual Warfare: The Secret Weapons Satan Can’t Withstand.
-It is available as a paperback or ebook from Sophia Institute Press.
+This article is an excerpt from The Art of Spiritual Warfare: The Secret Weapons Satan Can’t Withstand, available from Sophia Institute Press.